adamrushuk/PowerShellPracticeAndStyle/Best-Practices/Performance.md

+# Performance

-# PERF-01 If performance matters, test it
+## PERF-01 If performance matters, test it

 PowerShell comes equipped with 3.2 million performance quirks.
 Approximately.